 These users have plenty of options to avoid the warnings.

-BitTorrent proxies and VPNs appear to be the preferred way for people to remain anonymous while downloading.
+BitTorrent proxies and anonymous VPNs appear to be the preferred way for people to remain anonymous while downloading.
 As these services replace a user’s home IP-address with one provided by the proxy service, tracking companies won’t be able to identify who is doing the file-sharing meaning that no copyright alerts can be sent.

 A recent survey in France, where Internet users can actually lose their connection after three strikes, revealed that only 4% of the polled file-sharers said they stopped pirating.
 Instead, many users signed up with proxies and VPNs to avoid detection.